DavidOkulski/UvicCycle/README.md

 <br />
 <br />

-Integrated with the one card system, it would show which bike locks are open and closed.Then it would allow the user to navigate to the bike lock using Google Maps.
+Integrated with the one card system, it would show which bike locks are open and closed.
+Then it would allow the user to navigate to the bike lock using Google Maps navigation.
 <br />
 <br />
 <p align="center"